-The move to senior school is one of the biggest changes in a child’s life.
+The move to secondary school is one of the biggest changes in a child’s life.
 Below are practical tips aimed at smoothing the transition and making the experience a more positive one.

 - Visit the school beforehand – more than once if possible, to familiarise your child with the layout and the routes between various buildings.